abiriadev/seia/README.md

 If everything is set up correctly, you should see the server running at http://localhost:5314.

-## :zap: Getting Started
+## :zap: Migrate from Vite

-Create a new empty React project or use your existing one.
-If you're unsure how to start, follow the [Vite's official template](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
+If you already have a Vite project and want to migrate it to Seia, follow these steps.

-Then, install Seia:
+First, install Seia as a dependency to your project:

 ```sh
 $ npm install seia.js